 Mr. Brackett has been in the data management field for 50 years, during which time he developed many innovative concepts and techniques for designing applications and managing data resources.
 He is the originator of the Common Data Architecture concept, the Data Resource Management Framework, the data naming taxonomy and data naming vocabulary, the Five-Tier Five-Schema concept, the data rule concept, the Business Intelligence Value Chain, the data resource data concept, the architecture-driven data model concept, and many new techniques for understanding and integrating disparate data.

 Mr. Brackett has a BS in Forestry (Forest Management) and a MS in Forestry (Botany) from the University of Washington, and a MS in Soils (Geology) from Washington State University.
 He was a charter member and is an active member of DAMA-PS, the Seattle Chapter of DAMA International established in 1985.
 He saw the formation of DAMA National in 1986 and DAMA International in 1988.
 He served as Vice President of Conferences for DAMA International; as the President of DAMA International for 2000 through 2003; and as Past President of DAMA International for 2004 and 2005.
-He was the founder and the first President of the DAMA International Foundation, an organization established for developing a formal data resource management profession, and is currently Past President of the DAMA International Foundation.
+He was the founder and the first President of the DAMA International Foundation, an organization established for developing a formal data resource management profession, and was Past President of the DAMA International Foundation through 2013.
 He was Production Editor of the DAMA-DMBOK released in April, 2009.

 Mr. Brackett received DAMA International’s Lifetime Achievement Award in 2006 for his work in data resource management, the second person in the history of DAMA International to receive that award (Mr. Brackett presented the first award to John Zachman in 2003).
 He taught Data Design and Modeling in the Data Resource Management Certificate Program at the University of Washington, and has been a member of the adjunct faculty at Washington State University and The Evergreen State College.
 He is listed in Who’s Who in the West, Who’s Who in Education, and International Who’s Who.